ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

    Department department; // EntityType
 |};
 ```
-Simple Types are mapped to native data source types.
+`Simple` types are mapped to native data source types.
 Depending on the data store, the mapping may vary.
 Refer to the [Supported Datasources](#supported-datastores) documents to learn more about the mapping.

 ## Entity Attributes Definition